 The business of real estate sales (at least as it's represented in the movie) exploits the salesman as much as the salesman exploits his clients.
-The movie shows how desperate, manipulative, and pathetic people can become when their jobs are on the line.
+Just watch Alec Baldwin's legendary seven-minute monologue as he chastizes, demeans, and abuses his subordinates!

-1. Office Space
+1. Office Space (1999)

-In the meantime, we can all cathartically watch Ron Livingston's character Peter Gibbons revolt against the soulless corporate purgatory he has found himself trapped in.
+In the meantime, however, we can all cathartically watch Ron Livingston's character Peter Gibbons revolt against the soulless corporate purgatory he's found himself trapped in.